 How to enter the Doodle for Google Scholarship

 We’re excited to see some strong doodles this year!
 Students can work with any materials they want, but all doodles must be entered using the entry form.
 Parents and teachers can mail us the completed entry form or submit it online as a .png, or .jpg.
-The contest is open for entries until February 26 at 11:59pm Pacific Time (PT), so here’s some information to help you get started:
+Here’s some information to help you get started with the Doodle for Google Scholarship:

 - Download or print the entry form.